 How to Effectively Use Reflection in your WritingNov 24, 2021

-Zoë Meggert, marketing coach and founder of Perfectly Planned Content, explained how to utilize existing blog content within your marketing funnel.
-This post was provided by Lauren Keller, Director of Content Writing & Strategy for Perfectly Planned Content.
+In our last post, Zoë Meggert, marketing coach and founder of Perfectly Planned Content, explained how to utilize existing blog content within your marketing funnel.
+This net post is provided by Lauren Keller, Director of Content Writing & Strategy for Perfectly Planned Content.

 Words hold the power to spark emotion, community, and oneness which has inspired my writing for the last 5 years.
 As a professional writer and content specialist, I bring stories to life in new and interesting ways every day.
 In everything I do, my goal is to inspire.

 Reflection permeates space in our minds and encourages active thought, imagination, and contextualization of the many moving pieces around us.
 2020 has been many things: extraordinary, frustrating, scary, momentous, and, no doubt, many others.

 It’s no wonder that we all cope and process these shifts in waves.
 Whenever you experience a profound moment in your life, whether positive or negative, it is essential to think about what that moment meant to you, and reflection is an excellent tool to facilitate those thoughts.

 By reflecting on an event or experience, you not only have the opportunity to digest your personal thoughts and feelings but also how those experiences relate to the situation at large, as well as others around you.